iBz-04/YTU-Comp-Engineering/README.md

 - Homeworks
 - Solutions
 - Example Questions
-- And other useful informations about department and lecturers...
+- And other useful informations about department and lecturers

 All hand-taken materials belong to me or [contributors](https://github.com/safakkbilici/YTU-CE/blob/master/CONTRIBUTORS).
 Some lecture notes were not hand-taken (LaTeX PDF-DVI or something else).